LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-mvc/starter-code-review/index.md

 `Jobs()` action method in `ListController`, which looks for these parameters.

-By the end of your work on this project, clicking on one of the links display a list of jobs that relate to the choice, via the `Jobs()` action method.
+By the end of your work on this project, clicking on one of the links should display a list of jobs that relate to the choice, via the `Jobs()` action method.

 For now, click one of the *Location* links.
 This sends a request as we